nzilberstein/Anisotropic-energy-Model/README.md

-# Learning Normalized Energy Models for Linear Inverse Problems
+# Learning Normalized Energy Models for Linear Inverse Problems [ICML 2026]

 This repository contains the official code for the paper **"Learning Normalized Energy Models for Linear Inverse Problems"** published at ICML 2026.
 The method learns an anisotropic energy model by training a covariance-conditioned denoiser, enabling both generative sampling and blind parameter estimation for linear inverse problems.